-‘American Horror Story’ Trailer: Get Really For The ‘Apocalypse’ Boot Camp And ‘Murder House/Coven’ Mash-Up
+‘American Horror Story’ Trailer: Get Ready For The ‘Apocalypse’ Boot Camp And ‘Murder House’/’Coven’ Mash-Up

 - No unauthorized copulation.
 No exception.

 The first rule is fairly self-explanatory.
 However, the second one seems to be more a personal reason rather than a practical one and it will be interesting to find out just why Venerable is against it.
-Although, later in the AHS: Apocalypse trailer, Venerable does reveal that she is pleased to be able to “remold” the world as she sees fit.
+However, later in the AHS: Apocalypse trailer, Venerable does reveal that she is pleased to be able to “remold” the world as she sees fit.
 So, it seems likely that Season 8 will deal with just how Venerable wants the world to be shaped after its downfall.
 It will also be interesting to see if she had anything to do with civilization’s collapse.

 While the trailer released by FX yesterday seemed to focus on the merging of Murder House and Coven, today’s new trailer seems intent on setting the scene on how Apocalypse will unfold.
-Although, some of the old gang still show up.
+However, some of the old gang still show up.
 The witches in Coven are present, and so too is the Rubber Man from Murder House.

 You can view the brand new trailer for American Horror Story: Apocalypse below.
-But, please be aware, thanks to some low-level swearing, this trailer should be considered NSFW (Not Safe For Work).
+But please be aware, thanks to some low-level swearing, that this trailer should be considered NSFW (Not Safe For Work).

 It’s our world now.
 Watch the OFFICIAL TRAILER for #AHSApocalypse. pic.twitter.com/p0CEtReoyU